logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How can I close an episode?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To close an episode, you can edit a Client’s Episode details and enter an
+To close an episode, you can edit a client’s episode details and enter an
 'Episode - End Date' and update the 'Episode - Completion Status' value.

 Refer to :ref:`edit-episode`.